jeanrauwers/mern-course-bootcamp/README.md

 You will need to create an AWS account and a new bucket that will be explained into the Episode 13-A.
 Following the next episode 13-B we are spliting the Backend and Frontend into two separeted projects to take the advantage of Heroku's CI/CD that basically deploys your code automatically when it detects a new code into your github repository.

-## React Native Bootcamp 2021
+# React Native Bootcamp 2021

-I started to work on the React Native client for this App, and you can track its progress and find more about it [here](https://github.com/jeanrauwers/react-native-bootcamp)
+The React Native Bootcamp is out we will build a client for this App, and you can track the progress and find more about it [here](https://github.com/jeanrauwers/react-native-bootcamp)

 # Fancy support my work so I can do more of it?
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?hosted_button_id=YT9MSXE2JBK46)

-## Want to know more about my motivation for this project?
+# Want to know more about my motivation for this project?
 [Read my blog post](http://italktech.io/mern-coding-bootcamp/)